 The Group's and Bank's operations are located in Georgia.
-Consequently, the Group and Bank are exposed to the economic and financial markets of Georgia, which display characteristics of an emerging market.
+Consequently, the Group and the Bank are exposed to the economic and financial markets of Georgia, which display characteristics of an emerging market.
 The legal, tax and regulatory frameworks continue development, but are subject to varying interpretations and frequent changes which together with other legal and fiscal impediments contribute to the challenges faced by entities operating in Georgia.
-The consolidated and separate financial statements reflect management's assessment of the impact of the Georgian business environment on the operations and the financial position of the Group and Bank.
+The consolidated and separate financial statements reflect management's assessment of the impact of the Georgian business environment on the operations and the financial position of the Group and the Bank.
 The future business environment may differ from management's assessment.
-For COVID-19 impact please refer to Note 33.